katsmith133/glwagner.github.io/_pages/about.md

 I love to learn and to teach, to think about past and future, and to run, climb, ski, and explore the landscapes of Earth.

-As a scientist I study the physics of the Earth's ocean and the infinite entanglement of its eddies, currents, waves, and turbulence.
+As a scientist I study the Earth's ocean, its physics and motion, and the infinite entanglement of its eddies, currents, waves, and turbulence.

 I'm currently working with [Raffaele Ferrari][] in the Department of Earth and Planetary Sciences at the Massachusetts Institute of Technology,